SpencerWhitehead7/conways-game-of-life/README.md

 - Random seeding with user-selected density
 - Manually toggle cells
 - Autoplay game at user determined rate, or step by hand
+- Handles (on my (admittedly quite souped up) computer) 1,000,000 cells (comfortably), 4,000,000 cells (barely)

 ## Fun Facts

-- A (somewhat different) implementation of this was one of my first web projects.
+- A (very different) implementation of this was one of my first web projects.
+- To my considerable surprise, the size of the board is more limited by the size of the canvas element a browser will render, not the calculations of board state or painting the canvas... of course, by that point the canvas is mostly offscreen anyway.